-It’s not everyday you walk into a makeshift building, and walk out with a seven-digit bill that will take you 25 years to pay.
+It’s not everyday you walk into a makeshift building, and walk out with a seven-figure bill that’ll take you 25 years to pay.
 But you know what?
-That’s exactly what happens at show flats – and to protect you first-time buyers especially, we’ve compiled the list of things to minimise regret.
-Be prepared before you walk into a show flat:
+That’s exactly what happens at show flats.
+Here’s what buyers, especially first-time buyers, should do to minimise your chances of regret and wasting money on a deposit.

-Step 1: Preparations before you step into siren’s den
+Step 1: Prep yourself (before you step into the lion’s den)

 To avoid being entrapped by a clever sales pitch, prepare the following: